yeyounging/Piciary/README.md

 ### our Model : fine-tuned stable diffusion

-we use *Dreambooth - We trained the model with 5 characters.*
+we use *Dreambooth - We trained the model with 5 characters.

+- According to the recommended usage, the learning was conducted with the number of image data sets * 100.
+- UNet_Training_steps are 2e-6.
+- Text_Encoder_Training steps are 350, Text_Encoder_Learning_Rate is 1e-6

 <img width="285" alt="image" src="https://github.com/yeyounging/Piciary/assets/133792082/d7c5790e-9290-4667-b012-676b0961d01e">